The NTU Partitioned Matching Game for International Kidney Exchange Programs: The NTU matching game with couples

 \begin{proof} We need to show that we can check the conditions given by Lemma \ref{2strong} in polynomial time.
-We can check if a given player edge is in an $M_0$-alternating cycle, since it is equivalent to checking if, after the deletion of this edge, the remaining graph (the original graph $G$ together with the player edges) has a perfect matching.
-We can do this for every player edge with at most one vertex covered by $M$.
+The techniques used here are similar to the proof of Theorem \ref{thm:2weakverif}, so we skip some details.
+We can check if a given player edge is in an $M_0$-alternating cycle, since it is equivalent to checking if, after the deletion of this edge, the remaining graph (the original graph $G$ together with the remaining player edges) has a perfect matching.
+We can do this for every player edge with at most one vertex in $V(M)$.

 We can check whether there is an $M_0$-alternating path between two given player edges, knowing that these do not belong to an $M_0$-alternating cycle, since this is equivalent to checking if by deleting these two edges the remaining graph has an almost perfect matching.
-We can do this for any two player edges such that one of them has 0 vertices covered by $M$, and the other one has at most one vertex covered by $M$.
+We can do this for any two player edges such that one of them has 0 vertices covered in $V(M)$, and the other one has at most one vertex in $V(M)$.

-For three given player edges, such that we know that none of them belong to an $M_0$-alternating cycle, we can check if there is an alternating path that contains all three of them, because this is equivalent to checking if by deleting all three of these edges, the remaining graph has an almost perfect matching.
-We can check this for any three player edges that have one vertex covered by $M$. \end{proof}
+For three given player edges such that none of them belong to an $M_0$-alternating cycle, we can check if there is an alternating path that contains all three of them: this is equivalent to checking if, by deleting all three of these edges, the remaining graph has an almost perfect matching.
+We can check this for any three player edges that have one vertex in $V(M)$.
+This leads to a runtime of $\mathcal{O}(|V|^{5.5})$. \end{proof}